bobbicodes/nes-lisp-mml/README.md

 ## API

-A part is represented by a sequence of commands, each of which is a hashmap with various keys representing `length` (expressed in ticks), `pitch` (MIDI numbers, including decimal values for vibrato/microtones), `volume` and `duty`.
+A part is represented by a sequence of commands, each of which is a hashmap with various keys representing `length` (expressed in 1/60 of a second ticks), `pitch` (MIDI numbers, including decimal values for vibrato/microtones), `volume` and `duty`.
 These sequences are passed to their respective channels.

-Note lengths are expressed in ticks (1/60 of a second).

 The note data can be produced however you like, as long as it ends up a sequence of maps with the right keys.
 So you could use a literal sequence of maps: